 EMDR is an integrative psychotherapy approach which has been proven effective for the treatment of trauma, and has been found to effectively treat a wide range of concerns – anxiety, depression, intrusive thoughts, and more.
 EMDR uses bilateral stimulation – rhythmic stimulus from left to right – to help you process through the memories and experiences that are contributing to these symptoms.

-All EMDR services at MWR Counseling are provided by Molly Martin, Erin Thiemann, or Laura Crow.
+EMDR services at MWR Counseling are provided by Kristin Cannon, Erin Thiemann, Laura Crow, Shannon Wilson, and Molly Martin.
 If you are interested in scheduling a session, or in learning more about whether EMDR would be right for you, please call our office at 319-250-1267.

 What does EMDR treat?